How to use Recyclables as Painting Tools with Preschoolers

 The hands-on process of dabbling in paint and creating art is a fun learning opportunity for kids.

+Providing a variety of tools for kids to choose from prompts them to make choices and explore the art process.
 Reuse any everyday items you can think of, including foam trays, plastic yogurt or pudding pots, and plastic packaging or lids.

 kids painting activity with recycled yogurt cups